jmriesen/rust-RSM/README.md

 However in addition to that the C code makes heavy use of un-sized types and quasi self references types.

 ###### Dynamically Sized Types
-One fairly common dynamically sized type used in the C code is the `CSTRING`.
+One fairly common dynamically sized type used in the C code is `CSTRING`.
 The strut definition claims to hold a `[u_char;65535]` however in practice that is only the max size for this type.
 If the string is smaller then 65535 bytes (most of the time) then the C code only allocates enough space to hold the string.

 Rust does have a way of creating dynamically sized types, but I have not explored that yet.

 ###### Quasi Self References
-Self references in Rust are hard since unless you use the Pin type, Rust assumes that everything can be moved.
+Self references in Rust are hard since unless you use [Pin](https://doc.rust-lang.org/std/pin/index.html), Rust assumes that everything can be moved.
 Fortunately the C types are only kind of self referential.
 They frequently assume that type A will be immediately followed by type B.
-So we end up with the logical composite type AB, which is impotent for understanding the C code.
+So we end up with the logical composite type AB.
 Fortunately this is mostly just a logical construction, and is fairly easy to spot in the C code, and deal with in the Rust rewrite.

 ## [tree-sitter-m](./tree-sitter-M)
    For this project I have chosen to use a [tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser.
+   This crate is responsible for:
-   - Uses JavaScript to specify the grammar.
+   - Using JavaScript to specify the grammar
-   - Uses an [external scanner](https://tree-sitter.github.io/tree-sitter/creating-parsers.html#external-scanners) to deal with indentation.
+   - Using an [external scanner](https://tree-sitter.github.io/tree-sitter/creating-parsers.html#external-scanners) to deal with indentation
-   - Runs the `tree-sitter-cli` in the [build script](./tree-sitter-M/bindings/rust/build.rs).
+   - Running the `tree-sitter-cli` as part of the [build script](./tree-sitter-M/bindings/rust/build.rs)
-   - Generates
+   - Generating
-     - A C library that contains the parser.
+     - A C library that contains the parser
-     - A Rust crate that wraps that C library.
+     - A Rust crate that wraps that C library
-     - A [node-types.json](./tree-sitter-M/src/node-types.json) file that describes the Grammars structure.
+     - A [node-types.json](./tree-sitter-M/src/node-types.json) file that describes the grammar's structure
 ## [lang-model](./lang-model/)
    This holds the Rust types wrappers for each of the nodes in the M grammar.
    The [models.rs](./lang-model/src/models.rs) file is generated from the [node-types.json](./tree-sitter-M/src/node-types.json) using a separate personal project.